 Students taking the Comprehensive ATI are required to achieve a 90% percentile rank as passing.
-If the Comprehensive ATI is not passed on the first attempt, the student must complete remediation and retake the ATI exam they should notify the School of Nursing as soon as possible.
-Completing the ATI Live Review is required to pass immersion course.
+If the Comprehensive ATI is not passed on the first attempt, the student must complete remediation and retake the ATI exam

-ATI Live Review - Quarter 8
+ATI Live Review - Quarter 8 (final nursing quarter for BSN)

 The Mandatory ATI Live Review is a three-day intensive NCLEX review that is included in the ATI bundle package.
 Attendance to all sessions is mandatory for all graduates at the end of program.
-In an extenuating circumstance (documentation required) where the student cannot attend the Live Review,
+In an extenuating circumstance (documentation required) where the student cannot attend the Live Review, they should notify the School of Nursing as soon as possible.
+Completing the ATI Live Review is required to pass immersion course.